nassimhaddad/firstnamesbe/README.md

 This package contains function to get stats based on first names as an input.
 It is based on a [national statistics dataset](http://statbel.fgov.be/fr/modules/publications/statistiques/population/prenoms_de_la_population_totale.jsp) covering the first names of 10.573.205 people living in Belgium in 2013 (fyi the Belgian population was of 11.116.243 in 2012).

-For any given first name, `namestats` returns the split by gender, region and age range, i.e. a named vector where `male` is the proportion of people with this first name that are males, `bruxelles` the proportion of people with this first name who live in brussels, etc.
+For any given first name, `namestats` returns the split by gender, region and age range, i.e. a named vector where `male` is the proportion of people with this first name that are males, `bruxelles` the proportion of people with this first name who live in brussels, etc. In addition, it also returns the total number `n` of people with this first name.

 If you are only interested in the stats filtered on a given dimension (for instance the region), just give that as an additional input parameter.
+It will return the same output as previously, but the results will be filtered on the input parameters.

 ### Getting started: